psychemedia/finn-resources/src/unused.md

 ...

-Then they departed, and Caoilte retumed to the He- roes with the Boar's head ; when Fingal saw that he had it, he was vexed that he promised him his choice of their women, for he was sure that Caoilte would choose his own wife.
+Then they departed, and Caoilte retumed to the Heroes with the Boar's head ; when Fingal saw that he had it, he was vexed that he promised him his choice of their women, for he was sure that Caoilte would choose his own wife.
 Then he thought proper to cover all their heads, and to put them out one by one, and to let him take his choice thus, (since it would not break his pro- nìise).
 They put out Fingal's wìfe first, in hopes that Caoilte would stop until a good number of them would come out ; but Caoilte took the fìrst according to his familiar love's advice

 ...